Vlog: YouTube

 Vlogging saw a strong increase in popularity beginning in 2005.
 The most popular video sharing site, YouTube, was founded in February 2005.
 The site's co-founder Jawed Karim uploaded the first YouTube vlog clip Me at the zoo on his channel "jawed" in April 2005.
 The ordinary "everydayness" and "dry aesthetics" of Me at the zoo set the tone for the type of amateur vlogging content that would become typical of YouTube, especially among YouTubers.
 By July 2006, YouTube had become the fifth most popular web destination, with 100 million videos viewed daily and 65,000 new uploads per day.
 The Yahoo!
 Videoblogging Group also saw its membership increase dramatically by August 2005.

 Many open source content management systems have enabled the inclusion of video content, allowing bloggers to host and administer their own video blogging sites.
 In addition, the convergence of mobile phones with digital cameras allows publishing of video content to the Web almost as it is recorded.
-Radio and television stations may use video blogging as a way to help interact more with listeners and viewers.

-Throughout the lifetime of the YouTube platform, vloggers have developed large social communities by expressing emotions of vulnerability and encouraging their viewers to do the same.
+Vloggers on YouTube have formed social communities by sharing personal experiences and fostering emotional connections with viewers.
 The effect of this emotional exchange between strangers has been documented, for example, in the popularity of bereavement vlogs, in which grieving individuals reassure each other through friendly comments.